czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 title = "12 ways to do copywriting research"

 +++
-When I first started writing I was always stuck on how to do copywriting research.
-So I would read other blog posts and write the information in my own words.
-I am not saying that you can’t use other articles to inform your writing.

-But don’t make this the only way you find information.
-Using various methods ensures that your writing is unique.

-If you didn’t know Google penalizes you if your content is a replica of someone else’s.

-Google wants to solve the user’s problem efficiently and doesn’t want several copies of the same thing in its database.

-So should copywriters do research?
+Should copywriters do research?

 Yes, they should.
 Research is the difference between great and mediocre content.

+If you didn’t know Google penalizes you if the content on your website is a replica of someone else’s.

+Google wants to solve the user’s problem efficiently and doesn’t want several copies of the same thing in its database.

 There are many ways writers might approach the research phrase.
 Some might do all their research upfront and then go to the writing phase.
 Others might research as they go along.

-I don’t think it matters how you approach it as long as the final outcome speaks to your client's audience.
-So in this article, I will tell 10 ways to do copywriting research.
+I don’t think the approach matters along as the final outcome speaks to your audience.

+So in this article, I will show 10 ways of doing copywriting research when writing content for your business.

 ## **1. Market Research**